civilian/ldloans/README.md

 1) If you want to test in a visual manner here is the url to the project in postman -> https://documenter.getpostman.com/view/7547562/TW6wKUbd
     - You can also see some examples of the urls.
 2) in general in the [project](https://documenter.getpostman.com/view/7547562/TW6wKUbd) you can see how to run the rest application with curl

+3) You can also review the tests that you run with:
+  `docker-compose run rest-service python manage.py test`

 #### Testing the React Js frontend
 1) To run the react js frontend go to [http://localhost:8080](http://localhost:8080) now you can test according to what it says in [easy-testing.md](easy-testing.md)